DemisR/kafka-deb-packaging/README.md

 Simple debian packaging for Apache Kafka and Zookeeper, great for Ubuntu 14.04LTS

 ### Changelog
+* 2015-Nov-18 : Updated for latest Kafka 0.8.2.2 and adapt for Debian
 * 2015-Mar-18 : Updated for latest Kafka 0.8.2.1 and use sbt in system path.
 * 2015-Mar-30 : Final Test, ready for git pull, packaged Zookeeper init.d!